-- The maximum duration of programmes, which includes applause and pauses, is 25 minutes.
-Repeats are to be at the artistic discretion of the competitor.
+- The maximum duration of programmes, which included applause and pauses, was 25 minutes.
+Repeats were at the artistic discretion of the competitor.

-- Competitors may opt to play complete works or single movements, by either three or four composers selected as follows:
+- Competitors could opt to play complete works or single movements, by either three or four composers selected as follows:

 - One work by J. S. Bach, D. Scarlatti, Haydn or Mozart;

 - One work by Schubert, Schumann, Debussy, Shostakovich or Messiaen; and

 - A free choice of one or two other works.